freedom-signal/seattleagainstslavery-theme_DEPRECATED/README.md

 #### YAML config file

-The project includes a `config-default.yml` file.
-To make changes to the configuration, make a copy of `config-default.yml` and name it `config.yml` and make changes to that file.
-The `config.yml` file is ignored by git so that each environment can use a different configuration with the same git repo.

-At the start of the build process a check is done to see if a `config.yml` file exists.
-If `config.yml` exists, the configuration will be loaded from `config.yml`.
-If `config.yml` does not exist, `config-default.yml` will be used as a fallback.
+The project includes a `config.yml` file.
+This file contains the configuration settings for this project.

 #### Browsersync setup